Alex-CodeLab/passwordmanager/README.md

 # passwordmanager
 ##### minimalist commandline passwordmanager using Keyring

+Generate passwords, store it in the system Keyring.
+By default, when looking up a password, it is copied to the clipboard (and removed from clipboard after 15seconds.)

 Passwords are generated/derived using a 24 character masterkey .
 Store the masterkey in a save place, so passwords can be re-generated if needed.